-For the plaintiff, (name), to recover from the defendant, (name), on (his) (her) claim for breach of an employment contract for a definite period of time, you must find that all of the following have been proved by a preponderance of the evidence:
+For the plaintiff, (name), to recover from the defendant, (name), on (insert applicable pronoun) claim for breach of an employment contract for a definite period of time, you must find that all of the following have been proved by a preponderance of the evidence:

 - 1. The plaintiff and the defendant entered into a contract of employment; - 2.
 The contract provided that the employment would continue for a definite period of time; - 3.
 The defendant (constructively) discharged the plaintiff before the end of that period of time; - 4.
-Before the plaintiff was discharged, (he) (she) ([substantially] performed [his] [her] part of the contract) (had some justification for not performing [his] [her] part of the contract); and - 5.
+Before the plaintiff was discharged, (insert applicable pronoun) ([substantially] performed [insert applicable pronoun] part of the contract) (had some justification for not performing [insert applicable pronoun] part of the contract); and - 5.
 The plaintiff had (injuries) (damages) (losses) as a result of the (constructive) discharge.